To start a business in the UK, you will need to take 3 main steps:

 - It implies a connection to a government agency or public authority

 Your LLP’s name must include a suffix “Limited liability partnership” or “LLP” at the end of it.
-You must display the name in all signs, websites, stationery, and promotional materials.
+You must display the name in all signs, stationery, and promotional materials.
+If you have an online business in the UK, also make sure to include the name on all websites and channels.

 Your LLP’s name should well describe the business activity, easy to read and remember.
 Don’t forget to consider the domain of your website.
 It would be best for the domain to include the name of the LLP.